 About 1000 POWs were transferred to the Brazil Maru on Saturday, January 13.
 The ship sailed at dawn on the 14th and sometime that afternoon the POWs received their first meal of a quarter cup of red rice for each POW.
 The POWs found the first night on the ship was extremely cold.
 What made it worse was that most of the POWs had dysentery.

 Major John C. Morley died on Thursday, January 18, 1945, in the hold of the Brazil Maru.
 One story is that he died of starvation, while the other is he was wounded during one of the attacks and died from his wounds.
-After he died, his body was thrown into the sea.
+After he died, his body was stripped of its clothing and thrown into the sea.